Fall Semester classes

 - Spring Semester 2017 College Readiness: January – May 2017.
 Exact dates to be set.
 4 days a week: Tuesday – Wednesday – Thursday – Friday 10:00 am – 1:00 pm.

-- College-level reading skills, including critical analysis and textbook use
+- College-level reading skills, including critical analysis and vocabulary-building

 - College-level writing skills, including note taking and essay-writing

-- Study skills, including skimming, scanning, test-taking, vocabulary-building, process-writing, and budgeting time
+- Study skills, including skimming, scanning, test-taking, vocabulary-building, process-writing, and note-taking

 - Computer skills, including word processing and research tools